CamilYed/readable-tests-by-example/README.md

 def "shouldn't modify paid order"() {
     given: "There is a paid order"

-    when: "When change item quantity"
+    when: "Client changes item quantity"

     then: "Change failed due order already paid"
 }